hazemkhaled241/ToDo-App/README.md

 # Description
 Simple ToDo App that enable you to prioritize your tasks that you intend to do whether it is of high importance or medium importance or low importance.
-You can also sort all tasks by low priority or high priority or update any task additionally you can delete any task by swip it or delete all tasks finally you can also search for any task by title
+You can also sort all tasks by low priority or high priority or update any task additionally you can delete any task by swip it or delete all tasks finally you can also search for any task by title.
  # I have used
 * MVVM
 * Navigation Component